swcarpentry/DEPRECATED-bc/lessons/thw-python/vars-types/tutorial.md

 * methods
 * modules

-## iPython
+## IPython

-You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run iPython, or you can run iPython notebook.  iPython is an alternative to the built-in Python interpreter with some nice features.  iPython notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
+You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run IPython, or you can run IPython notebook.
+IPython is an alternative to the built-in Python interpreter with some nice features.
+IPython notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
 Lets give the built-in interpreter a spin just this once.